joshwnj/cmz/README.md

 `cmz` differs from other CSS Modules implementations in the following areas:

-- Runs in node & the browser without any additional tools.
+- Faster to install & build.
-- Easy to install and fast to build.
+- Runs in node & the browser without any additional tools (but we can use a [babel plugin](https://github.com/joshwnj/babel-plugin-cmz-names) to enhance & optimise).
 - Doesn't overload `require` / `import` for importing a CSS Module.
 We can do this with a normal js function call.
 - Doesn't introduce new CSS syntax for composition and values.
 We can do this in javascript.